-Postal Systems private registry is a registry for email related Node.js modules from the authors of the Nodemailer project and other similar projects.
-All these modules are also publicly available but while the public versions are licensed under copyleft licenses (AGPL, EUPL etc.) then all modules in this registry use the MIT license.
+Postal Systems private registry is a registry for email-related Node.js modules from the authors of the Nodemailer project and other similar projects.
+All these modules are publicly available, but while the public versions are licensed under copyleft licenses (AGPL, EUPL etc.), all modules in this registry use the MIT license.

-This allows you to use the copyleft version of a modules while developing your private app for free and only once ready to go public with your app get a private registry subscription to install the MIT licensed modules.
+This allows you to use the copyleft version of a module while developing your private app for free.
+Once ready to go public with your app get a Postal Systems private registry subscription to install the MIT licensed modules.
 There is no other difference between public and private modules besides module names (private modules are prefixed with the @postalsys-scope) and license terms.

 If you want to set up Postal Systems private registry for your entire account, not just a single project, you can do it with the following npm commands.

-These steps need to be run just once as authentication and scope info are stored permanently into account's .npmrc file.
+These steps need to be run just once as authentication and scope info are stored permanently in the account's .npmrc file.

 $ npm set @postalsys:registry https://registry.postalsys.com

 If you have set up the private registry configuration, you can install @postalsys-scoped modules like any other Node.js module.
 Just make sure you are using the correct module name.